 |Link to a discussion of some human diseases caused by trinucleotide repeats.

 Mice are nocturnal and become active at the start of the night.
 This is a circadian rhythm that persists for a time even after the lights in the lab are turned off each day 8 hours sooner (like arriving in London after a flight from Los Angeles, California).
 Only after 8–10 days do the mice overcome their "jet lag", adjusting to the new dark-light schedule.
 (It also takes us about one day to reset our circadian rhythms for each hour that our day-night schedule is shifted.)

 It turns out that arginine vasopressin, acting on the suprachiasmatic nucleus (SCN), plays a role in this resistance to resetting their circadian clock.
 Mice with their genes for the V1a and V1b receptors knocked out adjust much more quickly (2–4 days) to the change.
 What evolutionary advantage this resistance to resetting the circadian clock confers is not clear, but understanding the mechanism raises the possibility of using drugs to speed getting over jet lag and also to help those whose work shifts are periodically altered.
 (Read about this work in Yamaguchi, Y., et al. in the 4 October 2013 issue of Science.)

 Oxytocin is a peptide of 9 amino acids (Cys-Tyr-Ile-Gln-Asn-Cys-Pro-Leu-Gly).It acts on certain smooth muscles:

-In rodents, oxytocin also acts on the nucleus accumbens and amygdala in the brain where it enhances:
+Oxytocin is often given to prospective mothers to hasten birth.In rodents, oxytocin also acts on the nucleus accumbens and amygdala in the brain where it enhances: